molovo/color/README.md

 color g "This string will be green" color y "This string will be yellow"

+# Using numbers for colors
+color 28 "This string will be dark green" color 250 "This string will be light grey"

 # Using styles
 color black underline "This string will be black and underlined" color r b "This string will be red and bold"